fit_control {capybara}R Documentation

 sep_use_simplex logical indicating whether to use the simplex algorithm for separation detection.
 The default is TRUE.

 return_fe logical indicating if the fixed effects should be returned.
 This can be useful when fitting general equilibrium models where skipping the fixed effects for intermediate steps speeds up computation.
-The default is TRUE and only applies to the feglm class.
+Note: Set to TRUE if you plan to extract fixed effects later.
+The default is FALSE to minimize memory usage.

 check_separation logical indicating whether to perform separation detection for Poisson models.
 When TRUE (default), observations with perfect prediction are automatically detected and excluded from estimation.
 Set to FALSE to skip this check and speed up computation when separation is known not to be an issue.
 The default is TRUE.